-Sample size includes all hospitalized children with clinical documentation of severe sepsis or septic shock.
+Includes all hospitalized children with clinical documentation of severe sepsis or septic shock.

 In Use: Have measure results been reported at this level previously?
 No.

 Reliability & Validity: Is there published evidence about the reliability and validity of the measure when reported at this level of aggregation?